Registering and naming your baby

 Registering a birth

-The birth of a baby can be registered by:
+The birth of a baby can be registered as follows:

-- the mother or second female parent (if in a civil partnership with each other at time of donor insemination or fertility treatment)
+- the mother or second female parent - if they were married or in a civil partnership with each other at time of donor insemination or fertility treatment

-In the case of a child born to an unmarried couple or a couple not in an opposite sex civil partnership, the name of the father may only be recorded in the entry if both parents are there to sign the register together or a declaration of paternity is produced.
+- the mother and father - the name of the father may only be recorded in the entry if both parents are there to sign the registration or a declaration of paternity is produced

-Where the female couple are not in a civil partnership, the name of the second female parent may only be recorded if the couple were treated together in the UK by a licensed clinic and have both gave written consent to the second female parent being included as the legal parent.
+Where the child has been conceived by donor insemination or fertility treatment, the second female parent may only be recorded on the birth registration if the couple’s fertility treatment took place in a licensed UK clinic - and both parents gave written consent to the second female parent being included as the legal parent.

 - grandmother